fulburncams/biotsphere2023/README.md

-# biotsphere2023 repor for all python code,  pico code
+# biotsphere2023 repo for all python code,  pico code